 By Ashley Tyler

 There’s nothing like climbing in your bed after a long day.
-Create a bedroom that's as good looking as it is functional and you'll count down the minutes until bedtime.
+Create a bedroom that's as good looking as it is functional, and you'll count the minutes until bedtime.
 The first step is choosing a bed frame to anchor the room.
-Here are eight bed frames to consider for your bedroom refresh.
+Here are eight bed frame styles to consider for your bedroom refresh.

 Wood Bed Frames

 Choose a wood bed frame to add a natural element to your room.
-Wood bed frames are extremely versatile and will coordinate with multiple design styles from farmhouse to bohemian.
+Wood bed frames are extremely versatile and work with multiple design styles from farmhouse to bohemian.
 The color of your bedroom walls can help you decide which color wood will look best.
 Add contrast with a bed frame that’s the opposite tone of your walls.
 If your bedroom walls are light, go with a darker wood bed frame.
-White wood is perfect for more coastal looks while medium tones look good with just about anything.
+White wood is perfect for more coastal looks, while medium tones look good with just about any color.

 Metal Bed Frames

-Metal bed frames are a classic that’ll never go out of style.
-Ideal for rooms with more of an eclectic cottage vibe, a black metal frame will add a vintage look even if the bed is brand new.
+Metal bed frames are a classic that never goes out of style.
+Ideal for rooms with more of an eclectic cottage vibe, a black metal frame adds a vintage look even if the bed is brand new.
 Metal bed frames are also known for their durability.
-While wood can eventually splinter and crack over time, a metal frame is a solid investment that will last for years.
+While wood can eventually splinter and crack, a metal frame is a solid investment that lasts for years.

 Canopy Beds